Best B Vitamins For Brain Health: Supporting Your Cognitive Resilience

 Overdosing on vitamin B6 could cause nerve toxicity, while excess folate (B9) might hide a deficiency in vitamin B12 which can result in permanent neurological damage.

-Furthermore, studies have shown that long-term use of high-dose supplements can increase lung risk in men, particularly with vitamins B6 and B12.
+Furthermore, studies have shown that long-term use of high-dose supplements can increase lung cancer risk in men, particularly with vitamins B6 and B12.

 Hence, moderation is key when considering supplementation.